pivotal-cf/kiln/README.md

 # Kiln

-Bakes tiles.
+Kiln helps tile developers build products for Pivotal Operations Manager.
+It provides an opinionated folder structure and templating capabilities.
+It is designed to be used both in CI environments and in command-line to produce a tile.

 ## Subcommands

 ### `bake`

-The `bake` command will "bake" a tile.
 It takes release and stemcell tarballs, metadata YAML, and JavaScript migrations as inputs and produces an OpsMan-compatible tile as its output.

 Here is an example command line:
 ```